scoulomb/soapui-docker/README.md

 <!--
 - For pretty-print of XML: https://stackoverflow.com/questions/16090869/how-to-pretty-print-xml-from-the-command-line.
 Do not it
 - dockerhub done
-- ONLY TODO: compare oth proj (optional)
+- Minikube sample DONE, fluentd no and email detail and well expained in What's next: Leverage this image and deploy it in Kubernetes
-- Minikube sample ?
+- ONLY TODO: compare oth proj (optional), understand why denied when docker push in k8s integ example

 -->